stack-rs/rattan/guide/src/ref/packet-log.md

 - `Flags` : Set to `Don't Fragment`.
 - `Checksum` : Set to `0`, or disabled.

-**Python subcommand**
+#### Python script

-We do provide a python script (scripts/log_converter.py), that provide basically the same function of transforming a Rattan packet log to `.pcapng` files.
-It is slower than the rust subcommand for one to two orders of magnitude when processing large log files.
+We provide a python script (scripts/log_converter.py), that provides basically the same function as the above-mentioned Rust subcommand does.
+Notice that, the Python script can be slower than the Rust subcommand for one to two orders of magnitude when processing large log files.

 Example usage: